0ad/0ad/binaries/system/readme.txt

 -conf=KEY:VALUE		set a config value
 -g=F				set the gamma correction to 'F' (default 1.0) -nosound			disable audio
--onlyPublicFiles	force game to use only the public (default) mod -noUserMod			disable loading of the user mod
+-noUserMod			disable loading of the user mod
 -shadows			enable shadows
 -vsync				enable VSync, i.e. lock FPS to monitor refresh rate